aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 	- Use the Aggresive attack style
 	- Use attack and strength prayer through quick prayer
 	- Take a deep breath, you are at the end of the run so your next run will now be all the easier
-    - I would reccomend watching a run VOD to get an idea how to effectively trap Delrith
+    - I would recommend watching a run VOD to get an idea how to effectively trap Delrith
     - The fight is an instance that can be freely entered and reset by walking in and out of the circle
     - Get to the southeast of the circle and reset the instance as needed to set up the fight
-    - Grab delrith's aggro by attacking him and pulling him to the south stone
+    - Grab Delrith's aggro by attacking him and pulling him to the south stone
     - Pull him to the east or west of this stone, so you can step out of his reach when needed
     	- This is tricky to set up, as the wizards will try to attack you first
     - Wine will sap your strength and attack
-        - I would reccomend only using your bread and two wines for the fight, after any more wines it becomes almost impossible to hit Delrith due to the loss of attack levels
+        - I would recommend only using your bread and two wines for the fight, after any more wines it becomes almost impossible to hit Delrith due to the loss of attack levels
 	- If you run out of food use the stone he is stuck behind to flinch him
 	- You can flinch him by: Attacking, stepping out of his reach, waiting for the HP bars to disappear, attacking again while quickly stepping out of his reach, then repeating.
-- Enter the incantation, and be sure to turn of prayer before you do so.
+- Enter the incantation, and be sure to turn off prayer before you do so.
     - If prayer is left on it can bug the ending when your prayer runs out.
 - Chronicle teleport to and enter the Champion's Guild.